 Alternative 4, as described in Section 2.0, would have little to no impact on U.S. commercial fisheries that catch PBF in the EPO.
-Even though the recent history of PBF catch in the EPO (Figure 3-4) indicates that the United States has not exceeded 500 mt since 1998, there is potential for the fishery to increase effort such that catches legally could exceed 500 mt if a catch limit were not established as the current 500 mt catch limit expires Dec.
-31, 2013.
-A 5,500 mt catch limit would exceed the highest level of U.S. commercial landings of PBF from the EPO in over 20 years.
+Even though the recent history of PBF catch in the EPO (Figure 3-4) indicates that the United States has not exceeded 500 mt since 1998, there is potential for the fishery to increase effort such that catches legally could exceed 600 mt if a catch limit were not established.
+A 10,500 mt catch limit would exceed the highest level of U.S. commercial landings of PBF from the EPO in over 20 years.
 U.S. commercial landings of PBF from the EPO were just over 4,700 mt in 1986 and just over 4,670 mt in 1996.
-But considering changes in management practices since those years and the poor state of PBF stock conditions described in Sections 3.2.1, 3.2.2, and 3.2.3, it is highly unlikely that PBF would be available to U.S. commercial fleets in such abundance that catches by U.S. vessels could approach a 5,500 mt limit.
-Nonetheless, allowing high catches of PBF in the IATTC Convention Area during years of low spawning stock biomass could adverse effects on the stock.
-This alternative is not expected to have any economic effects on the fisheries that catch U.S. PBF in the EPO nor is it expected to significantly reduce the supply of this species from baseline levels.
+But considering changes in management practices since those years and the poor state of PBF stock conditions described in Sections 3.2.1, 3.2.2, and 3.2.3, it is highly unlikely that PBF would be available to U.S. commercial fleets in such abundance that catches by U.S. vessels would reach a 10,500 mt.
+Further, allowing high catches of PBF in the IATTC Convention Area during years of low spawning stock biomass could have adverse effects on the stock by hindering rebuilding.
+This alternative could have positive economic effects on the fisheries that catch U.S. PBF in the EPO, provided that the catch limits of this alternative are within the range of conservation advice for the stock.
+This alternative is not expected to significantly reduce the supply of this species from baseline levels.
 Thus, this alternative is not expected to create any undue hardship on U.S. fisheries, or lead to a derby-style fishery in which fishermen might feel pressure to fish during an open season and increase their safety risks by fishing in adverse weather or when conflicts with other fisheries could exist.
+As stated earlier, if trip limits were to be imposed under this alternative, the DGN fleet, as well as other fisheries that catch PBF incidentally, would be unlikely to be affected unless the trip limit were fewer than 2 mt; and a trip limit of 1 mt would have little impact on the fishing activities of these vessels.